 Also called corrective jaw surgery, orthognathic surgery is the realignment of the jaw to correct problems with breathing, chewing, biting, or aesthetic issues with the facial structure.
 At Bellflower Oral Facial Surgery, you’re in good hands for your orthognathic surgery.
-Dr. Adamous, a diplomate of the American Board of Oral and Maxillofacial Surgery, has performed countless orthognathic procedures that have restored confidence and full jaw function to many patients.
+Dr. Adamous or Dr. Sonnichsen, a diplomate of the American Board of Oral and Maxillofacial Surgery, has performed countless orthognathic procedures that have restored confidence and full jaw function to many patients.

 Orthognathic Surgery Presentation